 Multicollinearity is a severe problem, especially between our two economic capability variables social safety spending and GDP per capita.
 While in large samples multicollinearity will not bias the estimates, it increases the standard error of the estimate.
 This may lead to non-significant results and mask the economic significance of the variable under consideration.
-In small samples, multicollinearity may additionally cause unexpected or "flipping" signs.
-We address multicollinearity concerns through the orthogonalization of the

-GDP per capita variable by social safety spending.
-Table 4 and Table 5 show the correlation matrix for the entire sample and OECD countries, respectively.
+In small samples, multi-collinearity may additionally cause unexpected or "flipping" signs.
+We address multicollinearity concerns through the orthogonalization of the GDP per capita variable by social safety spending.
+Table 4 shows the correlation matrix.